WilliamBerryiii/HomeAssistantRunbook/README.md

 ## Hardware

+The hardware choices for the home have pivoted around a few primary concerns for us as a family: safety, sleep, noise, and independance.
+We have a child with extra support needs and an automated home can drastically reduce the stress and cognitive strain on us.

+### Safety

+Perhaps to the suprise of many, safety in this context has much less to do with alarm systems and keeping out intruders; but rather, about keeping us apprised of the location of a child who occasionally elopes (wanders off).
+By monitoring motion in the house, monitoring exit points from the house, we can provide our child with more freedom and stress less about them leaving the house without telling us.
+The house uses motion sensors, door open/closed sensors, and a series of notifying automations which inform us of unexpected egress.

+### Sleep

+For those familliar with cognitive disabilities, sleep challenges can be a symptom and/or side effect of medications.
+To combat sleep challenges, we use smart lights that are intense blues in the mornings and fade to soft oranges in the evenings.
+The changing color temperatures and intensities helps to combat the short PNW winter days and LONG PNW summer nights.
+Is this as effective as happy lamps and melatonin?
+No, but it's a tool in the tool box.

+### Noise

+Our child also deals with sensory processing challenges.
+Of particular note

+### Independance

+Which a child that is not always taking in

 One of the main features of our smart home is that all smart lighting fixtures have a smart switch upstream that controls their power.
-This design choice ensures that light switches can be used and the home can

 ```mermaid
   flowchart LR
       Line-->Switch("Smart Switch")
       Switch-->Light("Smart Light or Load")
 ```

+This design choice ensures that light switches can be used as normal; motion detetcion systems can turn the power to the smart lights back on when switches have been manually toggeled.